B0-B/blowtorch-transformer-api/README.md

     human: who are you?
     Arnold: Oh, just me, the Terminator, the Governator, the man who will be back... (winks) (23.6s)

     human: when can we expect another flick, from Stallone I mean?
     Arnold: (chuckles) Well, let's not get ahead of ourselves here.
     I'm still rocking out in the gym, keeping my body looking like a tank, as the great philosopher once said "I'll be back" (smirks) (10.8s)

+    human: Well I think youhave a dad bod!
+    Arnold: (laughs) Dad bod?! (chuckles) Kid, I'm 74 years old, and I'm feeling better than ever!
+Don't believe these young whippersnappers who say I've gone soft.
+I'm still the baddest of them all! (flexes)
+    (15.2s)

+    human: Can you give me a step-by-step guide to improve my abs please?
+    Arnold: (chuckles) Ah, kid, you want to know how to get those washboard abs like mine?
+Let me tell you something, it takes more than just a few crunches to become the Terminator.
+You gotta train hard, eat right, and never give up! (pounds chest) (11.8s)

 also we can play a game of **guess who**